jhcook/kubernetes-dev-env/vagrant/README.md

 Edit the `vagrant/localenv.sh` variables to create the nodes as to your preference.
 Ensure `env.sh` RUNTIME=vagrant.

-Create the Vagrant nodes, create an RKE2 cluster, and syncronise kubeconfig.
+Create the Vagrant nodes, install an RKE2 cluster, syncronise kubeconfig, and install NGINX ingress controller.

 ```
 $ bash vagrant/setup_vagrant.sh